 That was my first signal: agents can generate quickly, but debugging is where things get expensive.

-The real test was using the custom connector to grab real HR data from external system.
+The real test was using the custom connector to grab real HR data from an external system.
 We needed both the Employee endpoint and the Employee History endpoint.
-There are thousands of employees, so the flow has to paginate — loop until there is no next page.
+There are thousands of employees, so the flow has to paginate - loop until there is no next page.

 This is where the agent started burning through tokens.
 Not because it couldn't write the logic, but because it couldn't see what was actually failing.